 Fuel benefit tax

 Company van drivers also benefit from a generous fixed BIK rate for any private mileage fuel paid for by their company.
 This is set at £598 and once again, you multiply it by your personal income tax rate to find the amount due to HRMC.
-For 20% taxpayers, it is an annual figure of £119.60 (20% x £598) regardless of how much fuel your company supplies.
+For 20% of taxpayers, it is an annual figure of £119.60 (20% x £598) regardless of how much fuel your company supplies.

 Fuel benefit tax data